project-koku/koku/docs/sources/resource_visibility.md

 configured (one for pre-production and one for production) and they wish to expose the cost of projects deployed on these clusters to the associated development teams.
 Groups would be created for each development team.
-Roles would be created to give \"read\" access to each of the clusters but only the specific project.
+Roles would be created to give "read" access to each of the clusters but only the specific project.
 Lastly a policy would be created to associate a specific group with the role that provides them visibility to only their project.